 Lies aren’t always bad but as the stakes of lies rise, honesty trumps kindness.
 Yet few people are ever able to distinguish when they’re being told lies.

-With recreational marijuana use legal in eight states and 29 permitting medical pot use, there will be more drivers on the road who are potentially under the influence of marijuana.
-However, police have no way to determine who is dangerous and who is not, as blood levels of marijuana’s active ingredient are often meaningless.
-Experts discuss the problem and new scientific discoveries about marijuana impairment.
+With recreational marijuana use legal in eight states there are more drivers on the road who are potentially under the influence of marijuana but police have no way to measure it.

 Synopsis: Scientists are learning that the bacteria living inside us, most notably in the intestines, influence our bodies far more than previously suspected.
 Our microbiome influences many other organs, particularly the liver, brain, and immune system.
 Different mixes of these bacteria may account for a great deal of the variability among people, particularly in our … Continue reading 15-07 Story 1: The Gut Microbiome